theupdateframework/pep-on-pypi-with-tuf/README.rst

 * Releases: Releases are uniquely identified snapshots of a project [17]_.

-* Distributions: Distributions are the packaged files which are used to publish and distribute a release [17]_.
+* Distributions: Distributions are the packaged files that are used to publish and distribute a release [17]_.

-* Simple index: The HTML page which contains internal links to the distributions of a project [17]_.
+* Simple index: The HTML page that contains internal links to the distributions of a project [17]_.

 * Consistent snapshot: A set of TUF metadata and PyPI targets that capture the